pastorryanhayden/blog/source/_posts/2023-01-06-preaching-rule-3.md

 The shortest distance between two points is a straight line.
 As a preacher, you should have a message to deliver.
 That message is a serious message.
 It is an important message.
 You want to get to that message as quickly as possible.

 Imagine you are driving your wife to the hospital to deliver a child.
 There is a sense of urgency there.
 You aren't going to take three detours along the way.
 You aren't going to pull over to show her the new restaurant coming into town.
-You aren't going to cut back through a neighborhood to show her that house you lived in in third grade.
+You aren't going to backtrack through a neighborhood to show her that house you lived in in third grade.
 You are going to GET HER TO THE HOSPITAL.

 I think when we are preaching we ought to have a similar sense of urgency about delivering our message.
 Either it is something people need to hear or it isn't.
 But if it is something people need to hear, then get to the message.
 Don't take people on fifteen rabbit trails.
 Get to the message.
 The seriousness of your message demands that you don't ramble.

 Every story should serve your point.
 Every detour should get you where you are trying to go.
-A good rule of thumb is, if you are driving towards a point, then you should only take a detour if you know how it's going to get you to your point better.
+A good rule of thumb is, if you are driving towards a point, then you should only take a detour if you know how it's going to improve your point.

 Too many preachers routinely take every possible detour that comes their way, and this, like telling jokes and talking about trivial things, cheapens the sacredness of your message and communicates to your audience that you aren't that serious about it.